New Patients Click Here to Fill Out Your New Patient Paperwork

 The following are the steps involved in your home sleep study:

-2. We complete a complementary insurance verification to check your coverage.
+2. We’ll conduct a complimentary insurance verification to assess your coverage.

-4. You complete the 2-night sleep study from the comfort of your home and ship it back.
+4. Perform the overnight sleep studies in the comfort of your home and return the device upon completion.

-5. Our physicians interpret the results and offer an official diagnosis within a few days.
+5. Our team of sleep physicians and dentists will analyze the findings and provide an official diagnosis within a few days.

 RISKS/ BENEFITS